bpaquet/elasticsearch-river-zeromq/Readme.markdown

 ZeroMQ Logstash River Plugin for ElasticSearch
 ==================================

-This plugin allows fast indexing from logstash or [node-logstash](https://github.com/bpaquet/node-logstash), using the ZeroMQ transport instead of HTTP.
+This plugin allows fast indexing from logstash or [node-logstash](https://github.com/bpaquet/node-logstash), using the ZeroMQ transport.

 Currently, this plugin use [JeroMQ](https://github.com/zeromq/jeromq), a pure Java ZeroMQ implementation.

+Without this plugin:

+* Logstash create an ElasticSearch node and join the cluster.
+Startup is very slow, and can consume lot of memory.
+* Node-logstash use standard HTTP ElasticSearch protocol.

 Installation
 ---